 Contains milk (sweetened condensed milk, butter), eggs, wheat (all-purpose flour).
 May contain traces of nuts if added to the topping.
 Always check ingredient labels for potential allergens or cross-contamination risks.

-Save It This pumpkin crisp is a simple yet delicious dessert that captures the essence of autumn in every bite.
+This pumpkin crisp is a simple yet delicious dessert that captures the essence of autumn in every bite.

 Common Questions About Recipes